2011–12 CONCACAF Champions League

-The 2011–12 CONCACAF Champions League is the 4th edition of the CONCACAF Champions League under its current format, and overall the 47th edition of the premier football club competition organized by CONCACAF, the regional governing body of North America, Central America and the Caribbean.
+The 2011–12 CONCACAF Champions League was the 4th edition of the CONCACAF Champions League under its current format, and overall the 47th edition of the premier football club competition organized by CONCACAF, the regional governing body of North America, Central America and the Caribbean.
 The tournament began on July 26, 2011 and finished with the second leg of the final April 25, 2012.

 Defending champions Monterrey won the title, and qualified as the CONCACAF representative at the 2012 FIFA Club World Cup.

 Qualification

 Twenty-four teams participated in the 2011–12 CONCACAF Champions League from the North American, Central American, and Caribbean zones.
 Nine of the teams came from North America, twelve from Central America, and three from the Caribbean.

 Teams could be disqualified and replaced by a team from a different country if the club didn't have an available stadium that met CONCACAF regulations for safety.
 If a club's own stadium failed to meet the set standards then it could find a suitable replacement stadium within its own country.
 However, if it was still determined that the club could not provide the adequate facilities then it ran the risk of being replaced.